norton120/pirate_baby/content/posts/50_first_dates_with_memgpt.md

 "Then she summarized those?
 She could keep making the history smaller and smaller, that's kind of how memories work!"
 "At some point she'd loose too much detail - memory gets vague, but we can still recall super specific details when they matter."
 "Well then she could go back to the daily notebooks when she needs those details!"
-"She wouldn't be able to go anywhere, she'd need a room full of notebooks to function!"_
+"She wouldn't be able to go anywhere.
+She'd be  room full of notebooks to function!"_

 The rest of the ride was very quiet.